2. User Interface

 Delivery Window

 When you’re ready to export, you’ll find manifold delivery options in the delivery window.
-Aside from ProRes and DNxHR video, various image sequence formats and even H.264 previews are available.
-Or just export stills of the title cards or rolling credits as a PDF or image for your colleagues to check.
+Aside from ProRes, DNxHR, and CineForm video, various image sequence formats and H.264/H.265 previews are available.
+Or just export stills of title cards and entire scrolling sections as PDF or images for your colleagues to check.
+If you embedded videos, you may also export a csv/edl/otio/fcpxml/xml timeline of their audio to precisely align it later in finishing.

 If you need a higher or lower resolution or higher frame rate version of your credits, use the resolution and frame rate multipliers.